 Ebola virus disease in Democratic Republic of Congo

-On May 8, 2018, an outbreak of Ebola virus disease was declared in the Democratic Republic of Congo (DRC).
-The DRC has reported cases of Ebola virus disease and associated deaths in the Bikoro, Iboko and Wangata health zones.
-All affected health zones are in the Equateur province, located in the north-western part of the country.
-The World Health Organization (WHO) and other partners are working with the Ministry of Health in the DRC to control the current outbreak.
+On August 1, 2018, a new outbreak of Ebola virus disease (EVD) was reported in the Democratic Republic of Congo (DRC).
+Cases of EVD have been reported from North Kivu and Ituri provinces, located in the north-eastern part of the country.
+For the most recent case counts, please see the World Health Organization's Ebola situation reports.
+The WHO and other partners are working with the Ministry of Health in the DRC to control the current outbreak.

-The WHO considers the risk of global spread to be low.
+The World Health Organization considers the risk of global spread to be low.

-There is currently no licensed vaccine or treatment for Ebola.
-However, an investigational Ebola vaccine (not yet licensed) called rVSV-ZEBOV is being used as part of the public health response to this outbreak.
-See the Government of Canada's Update on the Outbreak of Ebola Virus Disease in the DRC for more information.
+There is currently no licensed vaccine or treatment to prevent or treat EVD.
+However, there is an investigational Ebola virus vaccine available for outbreak control.
+See the Government of Canada's Update on the Outbreak of EVD in the DRC for more information.

-- blood or body fluids from someone who is or has been infected with the Ebola virus
+- blood, body fluids, or tissue from someone who is or has been infected with the Ebola virus

-- bodies of people who died of Ebola virus disease
+- bodies of people who died of EVD

 - medical equipment or personal belongings contaminated with infected body fluids

-Symptoms of Ebola virus disease include rash, chills, fever, headache, sore throat, muscle pain and weakness, nausea, vomiting and diarrhea.
+Symptoms of EVD include rash, chills, fever, headache, sore throat, muscle pain and weakness, nausea, vomiting and diarrhea.
 It can then become more severe, with some people experiencing severe bleeding (hemorrhaging), loss of consciousness and death.
-Symptoms can begin two to 21 days after exposure.
+Symptoms can begin 2 to 21 days after exposure.

-Consult a health care provider or visit a travel health clinic preferably six weeks before you travel.
+Consult a health care professional or visit a travel health clinic preferably 6 weeks before you travel.
 Make sure your routine vaccines are up to date.

 - Practice strict hand washing routines.

-- Avoid contact with bodies and body fluids of people with Ebola virus disease or who have died of Ebola virus disease or unknown illnesses.
+- Avoid contact with bodies and body fluids of people with EVD or who have died of EVD or unknown illnesses.

-- Health care workers should practise strict infection control measures including the appropriate use of personal protective equipment (e.g., gowns, masks, goggles and gloves) when providing care for people suspected or confirmed of having Ebola virus disease.
+- Health care professionals and humanitarian aid workers should practise strict infection control measures including the appropriate use of personal protective equipment (e.g., gowns, masks, goggles and gloves) when providing care for people suspected or confirmed of having EVD.

-- Avoid contact with medical equipment, such as needles, and personal belongings that may have been contaminated with body fluids of people with Ebola virus disease or other unknown illnesses.
+- Avoid contact with medical equipment, such as needles, and personal belongings that may have been contaminated with body fluids of people with EVD or other unknown illnesses.

-- Avoid unprotected sexual activity with an infected person or a person recovering from Ebola virus disease.
+- Avoid unprotected sexual activity with an infected person or a person recovering from EVD.
 The virus can persist for an extended period of time in the semen of infected males and possibly vaginal secretions of infected females.